 What Are The Alternatives To Krill Oil For Dogs?

 When it comes to your dog’s diet, krill oil may be rich in omega-3s EPA and DHA.
 But it’s low in ETA and has no GLA.
 GLA is an inflammation fighter.
-There are better options that are sustainable.
+Here are some better options that are sustainable.

 Green Lipped Mussels